 - They are comfortable with the idea of exploring the effects of trauma on their emotions, brains and bodies

 - They are available for having therapy sessions on a weekly basis

-To request a free 30-minute consultation call with an AF-EMDR therapist, please click here
+To request an appointment with an AF-EMDR therapist, please click here

 Parnell, L. (2013).
 Attachment-Focused EMDR, Healing Relational Trauma.
 New York, NY: W.W.
 Norton & Company.